Windows Server Backup Delete Old Backups | 3 Ways

 For IT technicians or small and medium-sized companies, its advanced version AOMEI Backupper TechPlus will be a better choice.
 You can use it to continuously protect data and system on unilimited PCs and servers within one company, provide billable technical support as a service to unlimited clients and copy installation directory to create portable version.

-1. Connect the prepared storage to your server computer and be sure it can be detected.
-Then, launch server backup software - AOMEI Backupper Server, choose System Backup under Backup tab.
+1. Connect an external hard drive to perform the backup and deletion task.
+Then, launch AOMEI Backupper Server, choose System Backup under Backup tab.

 2. The program will choose system and boot-related partition(s) automatically.
 You just need to select a destination location path to save the image backups.
 You can backup Windows Server to external hard drive, network share, NAS etc.